SrijanBadhya/Debsoc/Running the PES Debsoc.md

 How to Start a Debate Club
 https://drive.google.com/file/d/1qAni64_JD4Uu6N00kryFs0j_W7q1Heeb/view

-List of debate motions with links to recordings from a few Majors Tournaments (we've used this whi: https://docs.google.com/document/d/1YhK_1sxcSrt2CZhD_U4Y4FLEPGus7yu2td7NFLd5ze4/edit?tab=t.0 (will fill the rest of resources by Sep 12)
+List of debate motions with links to recordings from a few Majors Tournaments (we've used this to practice case prep with a teammate): https://docs.google.com/document/d/1YhK_1sxcSrt2CZhD_U4Y4FLEPGus7yu2td7NFLd5ze4/edit?tab=t.0 (will fill the rest of resources by Sep 12)